-Looking for an opportunity to use your marketing skills and make an impact?
-And at the same time help to bring new funds in to support the projects in the areas of ‘Education and Enrichment’, ‘Health and Nutrition’ and ‘Empowering community’?
-This Non-Profit Management Internship with this The Happy Africa Foundation might just be what you are looking for.
-This non-profit makes a meaningful impact in the communities by for example providing access to education and health services, improving nutrition or creating a safe environment where children can play and learn.
+Are you someone with a passion for helping others?
+With an interest in NGO Management or International Development?
+Would you for example like to contribute to sustainable solutions in the areas of ‘Education and Enrichment’, ‘Health and Nutrition’ and ‘Empowering community’?
+This Nonprofit Management Internship might just be what you are looking for.
+This organization makes a meaningful impact in the communities by for example providing access to education and health services, improving nutrition or creating a safe environment where children can play and learn.
 You will divide your time between the office and the local projects in either Zambia, Tanzania or South Africa.
 And twice a month Professional Development is offered to you.
-An excellent opportunity to be involved with fundraising, communication, marketing, programme development through monitoring and evaluations and see the results of your efforts on the ground.
+An excellent opportunity to be involved in for example fundraising, communication, marketing, programme development through monitoring and evaluations and see the results of your efforts on the ground.

 - Destination South Africa, Tanzania, Zambia

 - Work focus Marketing, Fundraising, Facilitation, Monitoring, NGO Management

 - Fee As from USD 1,638 (3 months)